tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 “You look beautiful, con,” she says, using the Vietnamese word for daughter, as though to reassure her of her place in the family.

-“Oh, this is Amber, by the way, our secretary at the agency,” I introduce Amber, breaking back into English.
+“Oh, this is Abby, by the way, our secretary at the agency,” I introduce Abby, breaking back into English.
 She waves shyly, a small “Chào” (Hello) escaping her lips.

-While Amber distracts my parents, I slip into the living room.
+While Abby distracts my parents, I slip into the living room.

 I scan the room.
 The familiar hum of conversation and the warm amber light embrace me.
 Older relatives sit on one side, their conversations a flowing river of lyrical Vietnamese.
 Their laughter, accompanying a game of Tien Len, merges with the gentle clink of teacups.